clintoncwolfe/vagrant-rspec-ci/README.md

 # vagrant-rspec-ci

-**vagrant-rspec-ci** is a Vagrant plugin for running integration tests on your VMs, and produces jUnit formatted reports for consumption by your CI server (travis and Jenkins and both can consume this).
+**vagrant-rspec-ci** is a Vagrant plugin for running integration tests against your VMs, and produces jUnit formatted reports for consumption by your CI server (travis and Jenkins and both can consume this).

-It is based on a fork of Michael Paul Thomas Conigliaro's vagrant-test plugin, with some breaking changes to make it rpsec-specific and integrate better with ci_reporter (the jUnit report formatter)
+It is based on a fork of Michael Paul Thomas Conigliaro's vagrant-test plugin, with some (very) breaking changes to make it rpsec-specific and integrate better with ci_reporter (the jUnit report formatter).
+I also removed the internal side of testing, as we didn't want to alter the test subject (by installing rspec internally in the VM, for example)

 ## Installation (Vagrant v1.0.x)